The Cheeky Monkey Media Blog

 That’s what had happened to many of our clients.

-Over time, large amounts of content was added to websites that didn’t have the structures or processes in place to accommodate it.
+Over time, large amounts of content were added to websites that didn’t have the structures or processes in place to accommodate it.
 As a result, these websites turned into disorganized and unbearably frustrating monstrosities, otherwise known as Frankenstein websites.

 Sound familiar?
 I thought so.
 It’s a pretty common website illness.
 Luckily, it’s curable.
 All you have to do is get up close and personal with your website’s information architecture.